ionztorm/interview-prep/pointers/pointers.md

 ### Pointers and Functions

-1. When defining a function, we can have that function accept a standard object, or we can have it accept a pointer.
+1. When defining a function, we can have that function accept a standard value or object, or we can have it accept a pointer.
-2. Accepting a standard object is known as _pass by value_ and creates a copy of the object for use within the function scope.
+2. Accepting a standard object is known as `pass by value` and creates a copy of the object for use within the function scope.
-3. Accpting a pointer is known as _pass by reference_ and allows the function to access the object directly.
+3. Accpting a pointer is known as `pass by reference` and allows the function to access the object directly.
 4. Passing by reference is generally faster:

-   - On a 32 bit system, a pointer is only 4 bytes, and on a 64 bit system, a pointer is 8 bytes, so that is all that is required to pass a pointer argument.
+   - On a `32 bit system, a pointer is only 4 bytes`, and on a `64 bit system, a pointer is 8 bytes`, so that is all that is required to pass a pointer argument.
    - Passing by value requires as many bytes as the object itself.
-In the house example, this would be 12 bytes.
+In the house example, this would be 12 bytes (`3 x 4 bytes`).
    - The difference is more noticeable the larger the object.
 Imagine an object with more properties; it's the memory required increases, while it does not for a pointer to it.

 ```c